Skip to content

 What about sending limits and quotas?

 Your existing Gmail sending limits apply when Tallyfy sends on your behalf.
-Google enforces these limits to prevent spam:
+Google enforces these to prevent spam:

 Will emails appear in my Sent folder?